 Day One in London: Along the River Thames

-After checking into your hostel and getting some food, it’s time to take in some of the highlights of London.
+After checking into your hostel and getting some food, it’s time to take in some of the highlights and hidden gems of London.
 Pick up a 24-hour transport card and hop on the tube headed for the London Bridge station.
 Coming out of the metro, you’ll see the futuristic skyscraper known as The Shard.

 The view of London from the 72nd floor here is supposed to be one of the best in the city, but it comes with a high price tag.
 If you really want to check it out, try to book your ticket more than two weeks in advance.
 An advanced ticket costs around $27 while a day-of ticket will run you $39.
 Sometimes it pays to plan ahead!

 Whether you go up to the observation deck or not, your next move will be to walk along the River Thames.
 It’s a lovely area for a stroll, especially if you’re backpacking London on a rare sunny day.